Jack Conklin: 2018 season

-On January 15, 2018, the Tennessee Titans announced their decision to fire Mularkey.
-On January 20, 2018, the Tennessee Titans announced their decision to hire the Houston Texans' defensive coordinator Mike Vrabel as their new head coach.
-On January 26, 2018, it was reported that Conklin's surgery to repair his torn ACL had successfully been completed.
+On January 15, 2018, the Titans announced their decision to fire Mularkey.
+Five days later, the Titans announced their decision to hire the Houston Texans' defensive coordinator Mike Vrabel as their new head coach.
+On January 26, it was reported that Conklin's surgery to repair his torn ACL had successfully been completed.
 Offensive coordinator Matt LaFleur retained the starting offensive line, that also included starting left tackle Taylor Lewan, offensive guards Quinton Spain and Josh Kline, and center Ben Jones.

 Conklin missed the first three games of the season in order to recover from his ACL injury.
-Conklin suffered an injury on November 5, 2018, during a 28-14 Week 9 victory against the Dallas Cowboys.
+Conklin suffered an injury during the 28–14 Week 9 victory against the Dallas Cowboys.
 He soon entered concussion protocol.
-Conklin would not play the next week against the New England Patriots.
-However, he did return for the Week 11 game against the Indianapolis Colts.
-He then suffered a knee injury during Week 14 against the Jacksonville Jaguars and was placed on injured reserve five days later.
-The Titans finished 9-7 for the third consecutive year.
+Conklin would not play the next week against the Patriots.
+However, he did return for the Week 11 game against the Colts.
+Conklin then suffered a knee injury three weeks later against the Jacksonville Jaguars and was placed on injured reserve on December 11.
+The Titans finished 9–7 for the third consecutive year.

 2019 season

 On May 1, 2019, the Titans declined the fifth-year option on Conklin's contract, making him a free agent in 2020.

 Conklin started all 16 games for the Titans in 2019, helping Derrick Henry win the NFL rushing yards title.
-The Titans finished 9-7 for the fourth consecutive year and qualified for the playoffs as the number 6 seed in the AFC.
-In the playoffs, the Titans won upsets over the New England Patriots and the Baltimore Ravens, with Conklin blocking for Henry as he ran for nearly 200 yards in each game before losing the AFC Championship Game to eventual Super Bowl champions Kansas City Chiefs with Conklin starting all three playoff games.
+The Titans finished 9–7 for the fourth consecutive year and qualified for the playoffs as the #6-seed in the AFC.
+In the playoffs, the Titans won upsets over the Patriots and the Baltimore Ravens, with Conklin blocking for Henry as he ran for nearly 200 yards in each game before losing the AFC Championship Game to eventual Super Bowl champions Kansas City Chiefs with Conklin starting all three playoff games.

 Cleveland Browns

 On March 20, 2020, Conklin signed a three-year, $42 million contract with the Cleveland Browns.
-He was placed on the reserve/COVID-19 list by the team on November 18, 2020, and activated three days later.
-Conklin was named to the 2020 NFL All-Pro Team, along with three of his teammates: defensive end Myles Garrett and guards Joel Bitonio and Wyatt Teller.
+He was placed on the reserve/COVID-19 list by the team on November 18, and activated three days later.
+Conklin was named to the 2020 All-Pro Team, along with three of his teammates: defensive end Myles Garrett and guards Joel Bitonio and Wyatt Teller.

 On November 6, 2021, Conklin was placed on injured reserve with an elbow injury.
 He was activated on November 27.
-The next day a Week 12 Sunday Night Football matchup against the Baltimore Ravens, Conklin suffered a right knee injury putting him out of the game.
-The next day, on November 29, it was revealed that Conklin tore his patellar tendon and was placed on season ending injured reserve.
+The next day, a Week 12 Sunday Night Football matchup against the Ravens, Conklin suffered a right knee injury putting him out of the game.
+It was later revealed that Conklin tore his patellar tendon and was placed on season ending injured reserve.

 On December 23, 2022, Conklin signed a four-year, $60 million contract extension with the Browns through the 2026 season.

+In Week 1 of the 2023 season, Conklin suffered a torn ACL and MCL and was placed on season-ending injured reserve on September 12, 2023.

+Regular season

 Personal life

-Conklin resides with his wife Caitlyn Riley and his daughter.
+Conklin resides with his wife, Caitlyn Riley, and their daughter.